ethereum-optimism/design-docs/protocol/op-contracts-manager-arch-redesign.md

 # Problem Statement + Context

 We’ve identified the need to implement an upgradability feature for OP Stack chains.
 This will involve two core components: [op-deployer](../ecosystem/op-deployer.md) and [OPCM](./op-contracts-manager-arch.md).
 As of November 5, 2024, both op-deployer and OPCM support only the deployment of new chains at fixed versions.
 Each new chain version requires additional conditional logic in both op-deployer and the OPCM singleton.
 This creates logic that is difficult to maintain and reason about.
-This approach will become increasingly unwieldy as we integrate OP Stack upgrades into op-deployer and OPCM.
+This approach will become increasingly unwieldy as we integrate OP Stack upgrade functionality into op-deployer and OPCM.

 ## Examples of Unwanted Conditional Logic
 - Deciding how to initialize the `SystemConfig` contract correctly via OPCM - [code](https://github.com/ethereum-optimism/optimism/blob/28283a927e3124fa0b2cf8d47d1a734e95478215/packages/contracts-bedrock/src/L1/OPContractsManager.sol#L457-L462).
 This branching logic exists because OPCM needed to be able to deploy chains at older tags (e.g. op-contracts/v1.6.0) as well as later chains.
 The primary challenge here is that the `develop` branch in the monorepo naturally evolves, requiring deployment (OPCM and op-deployer) code to evolve with it, all while continuing to support older deployments.